kubeedge/website/content/en/docs/setup/config.md

 ```

 **Note:**

-1. the `metadata.name` must keep in line with edgecore's config `modules.edged.hostnameOverride`.
+1. The `metadata.name` must keep in line with edgecore's config `modules.edged.hostnameOverride`.

 2. Make sure role is set to edge for the node.
 For this a key of the form `"node-role.kubernetes.io/edge"` must be present in `metadata.labels`.
 If role is not set for the node, the pods, configmaps and secrets created/updated in the cloud cannot be synced with the node they are targeted for.